-\ The existing permitted capacity of Well 17 is 19,100gpd, however the reliable yield of the Well is approximately 270,000 and a permitted daily average use of up to 204,500gpd is estimated.
-Additional recharge area will be obtained by the city through developers to meet future capacity needs, resulting in permitted capacity increases.
+^{} The existing permitted capacity of Well 17 is 19,100gpd, however the reliable yield of the Well is approximately 270,000 and a permitted daily average use of up to 204,500gpd is estimated.
+The City is evaluating acquisition of recharge acreage which will be linked to well permit increases.

 City of Taneytown typically provides community water service on a "first come, first served" basis.
 Generally, the water capacity cannot be purchased in advance and is not held in reserve.
-However, the City has the ability to enter into Development Rights and Responsibility Agreements (DRRA) for specific circumstances.
+However, the City can enter into Development Rights and Responsibility Agreements (DRRA) for specific circumstances.
 The Mayor and City Council allocate water with passage of a monthly resolution.
 Building permits are issued for new development only after all fees are paid, included are water connection and benefit-assessment charges, unless specified otherwise in a DRRA.
-Developers are also required to provide recharge area to offset proposed demand.
+The City is evaluating its recharge policy.
+Recent developments have utilized DRRAs to address potential recharge needs, and the City wishes to develop a more proactive approach to recharge acquisition,

 Additional sources must be developed to accommodate the growth planned for the Priority and Future Planning Categories.
 The City intends to utilize the additional capacity at Well 17 to meet future demand generated by future growth.
-Water recharge rates in the City and surrounding area are substantially lower than demand per acre projections for commercial or industrial uses and residential density desired for Priority Funding Areas (PFA).
-As a result residential developers are now required to provide recharge acreage which will be linked to well permit increases, adding time and expense to development projects.
+Water recharge in the City and surrounding area are substantially lower than demand per acre projections for commercial or industrial uses and residential density desired for Priority Funding Areas (PFA).
+As a result, the City is evaluating acquisition of recharge acreage which will be linked to well permit increases.